 Congenital Hypothyroidism and Dysmaturity Syndrome of Foals

-This syndrome of neonatal foals first recognized in the early 1980s is characterized by hyperplasia of the thyroid gland, goiter, and multiple congenital musculoskeletal anomalies.
-It is most common in western Canada, but has been observed in the Pacific Northwest and sporadically in other areas of the USA.
+Congenital hypothyroidism and dysmaturity syndrome of neonatal foals was first recognized in the early 1980s and is characterized by hyperplasia of the thyroid gland, goiter, and multiple congenital musculoskeletal anomalies.
+It is most common in western Canada but has been seen in the Pacific Northwest and sporadically in other areas of the USA.
 There is no sex or breed predilection.
-Foals with this syndrome are born after a prolonged gestation (340–400 days), but appear dysmature with pliable ears, muscle weakness, and incomplete skeletal development.
+Foals with this syndrome are born after a prolonged gestation (340–400 days) but appear dysmature with pliable ears, muscle weakness, and incomplete skeletal development.
 Common musculoskeletal defects include flexural deformities of the forelimbs, ruptured tendons of the common digital extensor muscles, mandibular prognathia, and immature carpal and tarsal bones.
 Multiple cases may appear on a farm, with no recurrence in subsequent years.
-The underlying etiology is unknown but may be the result of diets that contain high levels of nitrate (eg, greenfeed) combined with low iodine intake or the ingestion of an unidentified goitrogen.
+The underlying etiology is unknown but may be the result of diets that contain high levels of nitrate (eg, greenfeed) combined with low iodine intake or ingestion of an unidentified goitrogen.
 Most affected foals either die or are euthanized within the first week of life.

 Familial Dyshormonogenetic Goiter

-This has been reported in sheep, cattle, goats, and pigs, and appears to be inherited as an autosomal recessive trait.
+Familial dyshormonogenetic goiter has been reported in sheep, cattle, goats, and pigs and appears to be inherited as an autosomal recessive trait.
 Essentially, it is a genetic enzyme defect in the biosynthesis of thyroid hormones.
 As with iodine deficiency, reduced thyroid hormone production leads to secretion of increased levels of TSH and subsequent goiter.
 Clinical signs may include subnormal growth rate, absence of normal wool development or a sparse coat, myxedematous swelling of subcutaneous tissues, and weakness.
 Many affected animals die shortly after birth or are very sensitive to adverse environmental conditions.

-Last full review/revision March 2012 by Janice E. Kritchevsky
+Last full review/revision August 2013 by Janice E. Kritchevsky, VMD, MS, DACVIM